The Shape of Light

 At our 9342 Sierra Mar house, water is brought to the edge of the living space, creating a delightful sparkle and reflection in the adjoining indoor rooms.

 At our Mandeville Canyon house, sunlight reflecting on the pool’s surface shimmers through the glass walls and various sized portal windows that dapple the exterior of the house.
 Indoor spaces fill with the playful dance of light and shadows.
-Here too, the design extends the pool right up to the wall of the house, for an entrancing feeling of living both indoors and out.
-At night, outdoor fire features and the lights from inside the home reflect in the dark waters of the pool, creating a mesmerizing dazzle of primal elements.
+Here too, the design extends the pool right up to the wall of the house, for an entrancing feeling of living both indoors and out at once.
+At night, outdoor fire features and the lights from inside the home reflect in the dark waters of the swimming pool, creating a mesmerizing dazzle of primal elements.

 At our Benedict Canyon house, illuminated pools of water dot the property, at the entrance to the main house, below the stairs to the guest studio, and inside of the living room itself.
 The glowing waters add a contemplative and meditative feel, as the lights in them shine upwards, creating fathomless depths.